AlexBeauchemin/meteor-accounts-twitch/README.md

       secret: "<your-client-secret>"
     });
     ```
-5. Now, all things are setup, you are ready to use this package
-6. Add the default twitch login button by adding this in your page
+5. Add the default twitch login button by adding this in your page
 ```
     {{>twitchLoginButton}}
 ```